Quickstart Tutorial

 Drag and drop a signature, then note the encoded ID in the web address.
 This will look something like 'dHBsMTRlZTQ0ZWUtZGE0Ni0xMWVmLTllZmUtMDI5ZGQ0ODkzZGRk'.

-Base64 decode it and you'll notice it's a UUID prefixed with 'pdf'.
-The UUID is your pdfID.
+Base64 decode this ID and you'll see it's a UUID prefixed with 'pdf'.
+The UUID-part (remove 'pdf') is your pdfID.
+Learn more about Legalesign IDs.

 Put that into the 'templatepdf' attribute of the send document call.

-::: If you will send this PDF more than once, make sure 'Auto archive' is turned off.
-See how:::
+If you plan to send this PDF more than once, make sure 'Auto archive' is turned off.
+See how

 2. Use x/y coordinates for fields.